z6m/h2m-tool/README.md

 <h6>Not really worth its own section but will throw in "Virustotal said this unknown build is safe so it can't be a virus".
 These are recently made files claiming to be what was originally intended to be a game mod.
 Online sandboxes can easily be fooled even if the author knew nothing about sandbox detetction if they have the sense to put some logic in their malware that does something like check to see if the game files actually exist in its directory before doing anything that would get them flagged.
 A clean virustotal scan doesn't really mean anything in this context.</h6>

-<h3 align="center">"I try to connect to a server but it says it's full/it puts me some other random server"</h3>
+<h3 align="center">"I try to connect to a server but it says it's full/it puts me some random server instead of the one I picked"</h3>
-People are joining and filling up servers a lot faster than the game itself seems to be able to visibly update the list.
-Combine that with the fact that the browser itself currently only displays 100 servers at a time and that's going to happen sometimes.
-Refresh often when you're looking at the list.
+People are joining and filling up servers faster than the game itself seems to be able to visibly update the list.
+Refresh often when you're looking at the list or else the front-end will desync from the bank-end.
+Wasn't me, I didn't do that.

 <h3 align="center">"My server list is empty"</h3>
 Make sure you ran the mod from my tool and not the h2m-mod.exe, set your source to favorites instead of internet.
 If you get an error fetching servers message you're probably being rate limited from all the scraping.
 Take a break or make your own favourites.json then try again later.